gcallah/BookReviews/goodspeed.md

 proved that there was no speculative bubble.
 But again, that evidence simply does not demonstrate what he wishes it to demonstrate: a speculative bubble will impact a large number of ventures, some sound, and some unsound.
-The dot.com bubble of 2001 resulted in high valuations for many tech companies that later proved to be sound, but also resulted in high valuations for many other companies that subsequently went bust.
-The concept of a speculative bubble does not imply that every single enterprise the price of which went up during that bubble was therefore unsound, and the fact that some of the ventures promoted during the bubble later succeeded is not evidence that there was no bubble.
+The Dot-Com bubble of 2001 resulted in high valuations for many tech companies that later proved to be sound, but also resulted in high valuations for many other companies that subsequently went bust.
 The ideal type of a bubble means that the valuation of a broad range of enterprises will become unrealistically high.
-It does not imply that none of those enterprises will succeed.
+It does not imply that none of those enterprises will succeed, and the subsequent success of some of them does not imply that there was no bubble.

-In trying to show that there was no railroad stock bubble in the recession of the 1870s, G writes that, if there had been one, "one would logically expect to observe sharp spikes in railroad mileage to be followed by long plateaus of no new railroad mileage" (75). he then attempts to demonstrate that there was no bubble by showing that railroad mileage steadily increased in the United States from 1850 through the early 20th century. but Jay Cooke, the central character in G's story of that recession, built very little mileage.
+In trying to show that there was no railroad stock bubble in the recession of the 1870s, G writes that, if there had been one, "one would logically expect to observe sharp spikes in railroad mileage to be followed by long plateaus of no new railroad mileage" (75).
+He then attempts to demonstrate that there was no bubble by showing that railroad mileage steadily increased in the United States from 1850 through the early 20th century.
+But Jay Cooke, the central character in G's story of that recession, built very little mileage.
 The purported bubble, in fact, could well be illustrated by the fact that Cooke raised an enormous sum of money in order to build such a paltry amount of track.
-A more accurate dataset to test whether there really was such a bubble would consist of the valuations of railroad stocks, not the amount of miles of track built.
+A more accurate dataset to test whether there really was such a bubble might consist of the valuations of railroad stocks, not the amount of miles of track built.

-G then proceeds to attempt to show that there was no bubble in 1871 by pointing to the fact that Berkshire Hathaway acquired the ultimate successor of Cooke's railroad company in the 21st-century, after fourteen decades and two mergers involving three other railroads: if a wise investor like Warren Buffett thought this totally different company was a good deal in the 2000s, how could it not have been a wise undertaking in 1871?
+G then proceeds to attempt to show that there was no bubble in 1871 by pointing to the fact that Berkshire Hathaway acquired the ultimate successor of Cooke's railroad company in the 21st-century, fourteen decades and two mergers involving three other railroads later: if a wise investor like Warren Buffett thought this totally different company was a good deal in the 2000s, how could it not have been a wise undertaking in 1871?